 For my daughter’s second birthday earlier this year I tried something new in my cake making skills.
 I wanted to go “simple,” but ended up with something I truly love.
 I think this is one of my favorite cakes that I have made to date.
 A simple Elmo cake made the perfect surprise.

 I rolled out some pre-made red fondant to ensure I got an official Elmo red coloring.
-Then, I placed a jack-o-lantern template on top and used a toothpick to poke holes around the lines to serve as a guide when cutting Elmo out.
+Then, I placed a jack-o-lantern-like template on top and used a toothpick to poke holes around the lines to serve as a guide when cutting out Elmo.

 You can see Elmo’s eyes and nose on the side.
 I traced the outline of his mouth out from the template and used food color markers to color it in.
 At first I tried black fondant, but the sides of Elmo’s mouth were too thin.
 It turns out that the markers worked so much better.
 His mouth is the perfect shape.

 Here’s the Elmo cake put together.
 Truth be told.
 Elmo doesn’t have that much red above his eyes, but I wanted a border so that the eyes would pop since the icing was white.
 No one ever said anything about the authenticity of Elmo 😉 I call it artistic license.

 Once I got Elmo on the cake I started putting colored circles on the cake.
 From the same box of fondant that I bought I got red, blue, yellow and green.
 I rolled them out and used different sized circle cutters to get perfect circles.
 I stuck with primary colors since they go best with red … and the rainbow surprise that is inside the cake (I’ll get to that in a sec.)